BinaryMn/pocsag-mrt/README.md

 GNURadio
 ==========
-The application was tested with gnuradio 3.6.2 but a lower version might work.
+The application was tested with gnuradio 3.6.2 and 3.6.3 but a lower version might work.
 It also (mainly) depends on:
 - GrExtras: https://github.com/guruofquality/grextras/wiki
 - GrOsmoSDR: http://sdr.osmocom.org/trac/wiki/GrOsmoSDR